SQream/sqream_docs/guides/operations/configuration.rst

      - Example
    * - ``spoolMemoryGb``
      - ``runtimeGlobalFlags``
      - Modifies RAM allocated for the worker for intermediate results.
-Statements that use more memory will spool to disk.
+Statements that use more memory than this setting will spool to disk, which could degrade performance.
 We recommend not to exceed the amount of RAM in the machine.
+This setting must be set lower than the ``limitQueryMemoryGB`` setting.
      - ``128``
-     - 1 to maximum available RAM in gigabytes
+     - 1 to maximum available RAM in gigabytes.
      - ``"spoolMemoryGb": 250``
    * - ``limitQueryMemoryGB``
      - ``runtimeGlobalFlags``